salimk/Rcrawler/README.md

 # Rcrawler: A web crawler and scraper using R

+## RCrawler main features

 ## Installation
 First make sure to verify Java 64-bit is installed on your computer.
-Preferably, intall both 32-bit and 64-bit .
+Preferably, install both 32-bit and 64-bit .
 ```
 #check java version
 system("java -version")